tjdraper/tjdraper.com-v7/src/content/blog/2023/11/14/strangler-fig-mindset.md

 Regardless of what system you're using or how you accomplish it, the idea behind a full blown event interception is that you have _something_ sitting between the consumer and your new and old application, service, or code intercepting the call. [^4] That _something_ determines how to route the call to the code based on whatever criteria you determine.
 If the interceptor determines that the new system can handle the request, it routes the request to the new system.
 Otherwise, it sends the request to the old system.
 The consumer doesn't need to know anything else but to continue consuming in the same way as before.

 When a full re-write of your application is required, rather than employing a monolithic approach, I would argue that the strangler fig approach is most often your best path forward.
-It you to re-write the system a bit at a time, release early and often to catch mistakes and missed logic from the old system for just one particular use case, and incorporate it as you go.
+It allows you to re-write the system a bit at a time, release early and often to catch mistakes and missed logic from the old system for just one particular use case, and incorporate it as you go.

 ## Case Study